SLBlackHatMan/WindowsGSM.SCUM/README.md

 WindowsGSM version

-Hosting provider (ZAP, VPS, Dedicated)
+SCUM server start log

 Crash log (if any)

-Confirmation that required runtimes are installed
+Confirmation that all required runtimes are installed

+Incomplete reports may delay support.

 📜 License